patcoston/black-jack/README.md

 ## How the code works

 - Get card data from API and store in array cards[]
 - 3 card Arrays for Dealer, Player and Split hand.
-Normally in Black Jack, player can split their hand if the cards have the same value.
-I originally implemented this constraint, but thought it was more fun to split any hand.
 - Arrays for Dealer, Player and Split cards contain indexes into cards[] array.
 To deal a card into a hand, a random number is chosen from 0 to size of cards[] array minus 1.
 If the cards array was length 100, random numbers would be 0 to 99.
   This in not realistic for two reasons:
   1. The same card can be picked more than once